 The rewilding movement is gaining momentum worldwide as people become more aware of the need to restore biodiversity.
 This transformative vision has also impacted recent developments at Broomfield House School.

 The school based in Kew, South West London, seeks to restore and enhance the natural environment around it, reconnecting urban spaces with nature.
-Uniquely positioned right next to Kew Gardens, the ‘largest and most diverse botanical garden in the world’, the school is committed to reducing their carbon footprint.
+Uniquely positioned right next to Kew Gardens, the “largest and most diverse botanical garden in the world,” the school is committed to reducing its carbon footprint.

 Perhaps the most noticeable change over the last few months has been to the northwest side of the school site.
-The old concrete car park has been replaced by a new outdoor learning space; a peaceful, nature-filled area designed for all children to enjoy.
-This new area is now a quiet retreat for children seeking some downtime from the more active play areas.
+The old concrete car park has been replaced by a new outdoor learning space—a peaceful, nature-filled area designed for all children to enjoy as a quiet retreat from more active play.
 Studies have shown that spending time in natural settings reduces stress, improves mental health, and fosters a sense of wellbeing.

-Broomfield House School, part of the Dukes Education family of schools, hopes that their sustainability journey serves as a catalyst of broader environmental efforts in urban settings.
-The transition from concrete to nature is not just about restoring wildlife; it is also about revitalising the community and creating a space that offers educational opportunities for future generations.
+Broomfield House School, part of the Dukes Education family of schools, hopes that its sustainability journey serves as a catalyst for broader environmental efforts in urban settings.
+The transition from concrete to nature is not just about restoring wildlife; it is also about revitalising the community and creating a place that offers educational opportunities for future generations.

 The journey from concrete to nature at Broomfield